Mississippi Medicaid Long-Term Care Definition

 Income & Asset Limits for Eligibility

-Each of the three Medicaid long-term care programs have varying financial and medical (functional) eligibility criteria.
-Some financial requirements change annually, vary based on marital status, and is further complicated due to Mississippi offering alternative pathways towards eligibility.
+Each of the three Medicaid long-term care programs have differing financial and medical (functional) eligibility criteria.
+Further complicating financial requirements is that they change annually, vary with marital status, and Mississippi offers alternative pathways towards eligibility.

-MS seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $4,000 3) Require a Nursing Home Level of Care.
+In 2025, a single Nursing Home Medicaid applicant in Mississippi must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $4,000 3) Require a Nursing Home Level of Care.

 †Based on one’s living setting, a beneficiary may not be able keep monthly income up to this level.